budnikm/aml/README.md

 --mode - is the training mode, which determines how the dataset is handled, e.g. are the tuples constructed randomly or with mining; which examples are coming from the teacher vs student, etc. So for example while the --loss is set to 'contrastive', 'ts' enables standard student-teacher training (includes mining), 'ts_self' trains using the Contr+ approach, 'reg' uses the regression.
 When using 'rand' or 'reg' no mining is used.
 With 'std' it follows the original training protocol from [here](https://github.com/filipradenovic/cnnimageretrieval-pytorch) (the teacher model is not used).
 --teacher - the model of the teacher(vgg16 or resnet101), note that this param makes the last layer of the student match that of the teacher.
 Therefore, this can be used even in a standard symmetric training.
 --sym - a flag that indicates if the training should be symmetric or asymmetric.
+--feat-path and --feat-val-path - a path to the extracted teacher features used to train the student.
+The features can be extracted using the extract_features.py script.

 To perform a symmetric test of the model that is already trained:
 ```bash